superseriousbusiness/gotosocial/docs/admin/cli.md

 gotosocial admin import --path example.json --config-path config.yaml
 ```

+### gotosocial admin media list-local

+This command can be used to list local media.
+Local media is media that belongs to posts by users with an account on the instance.

+The output will be a list of files.
+The list can be used to drive your backups.

+### gotosocial admin media list-remote

+This is the corollary to list-local, but instead lists media from remote instances.
+Remote media belongs to other instances, but was attached to a post we received over federation and have potentially cached locally.

+The output will be a list of URLs to retrieve the original content from.
+GoToSocial automatically retrieves remote media when it needs it, so you should never need to do so yourself.

 ### gotosocial admin media prune orphaned

 This command can be used to prune orphaned media from your GoToSocial.